The Ultimate Inca Trail Packing List: What to Pack for the Inca Trail

 To complicate matters, though, the weather across Peru varies.
 For example, even during the wet season the northern beaches mostly stay dry and sunny.
 To experience the Inca Trail and Machu Picchu when it’s dry, it’s best to visit between May and September.

-You can find out more about the weather in Peru in this post on timing your trip to Peru.
-Also relevant is our article on taking to the Inca trail during the wet season.
+You can find out more about the weather in Peru in these posts on the best times to trek in Peru. and when to visit Peru.
 One bonus of traveling during the rainy season is how gloriously green the wet weather can make the landscape look!

 What’s the Best Time of Year to Hike the Inca Trail?

-When is best for hiking the Inca Trail and Machu Picchu varies from one individual to another.
+When is the best time to hike the Inca Trail and Machu Picchu varies from one individual to another.
 June, July and August are the driest months, but it can be quieter when trekking during the shoulder season.
 Which a lot of people prefer.

 April, May, September and October are thus a good time to go.
 You may also find that it’s cheaper out of peak season, although you can expect more rain than during the driest months.